 Break Out the Crazy is the musical brainchild of the New York-based duo Chris Hierro and Katya Diaz.
 The two met while on tour for the Spanish singer-songwriter juggernaut Alejandro Sanz, and now they are redefinining couple goals as a genre-bending musical powerhouse in their own right.
 Their adventurous approach to songwriting delivers a self-described “kaleidoscope of sounds and vibes” spanning everything from moody country ballads to EDM-inspired tropical pop.

 As indie artists, Hierro and Diaz rely on Adobe Spark to create beautiful visual content, like album covers and show flyers, that gets the word out about their music while building their brand and letting fans in on their creative process.
 “People want to know who you are,” says Diaz, and visuals are a critically important component of that.
-Not having an overflow of cash to spend on a designer, BOTC does it DIY with Spark Post, delivering a crisp, effective, professional-grade brand experience that allows them to “stand up next to the big guys” on social media and other platforms where the quality of visuals often determine whether someone will stop scrolling and click to listen.
+Not having an overflow of cash to spend on a designer, BOTC does it DIY with Adobe Spark, delivering a crisp, effective, professional-grade brand experience that allows them to “stand up next to the big guys” on social media and other platforms where the quality of visuals often determine whether someone will stop scrolling and click to listen.

 Tight social media marketing and compelling visuals (paired with their impressive musical talent) have helped BOTC reach new milestones in their journey.
 The duo recently contributed vocals on the song “Lejos De Ti,” which played during a pivotal scene in the remake of the classic film Overboard that debuted in major theaters this summer.
 Now, fresh off the red carpet, the couple is getting ready to release their latest EP, “Pause Rewind,” on August 27.
 We caught up with them on how they make music marketing magic on the cheap.

 Making Album Covers and Branded Marketing Collateral in a Snap